carlosrisma/doctutorial/docs/source/Simulation.rst

 4. **Configure additional utilities and modules.** Optionally, the user can configure the usage of additional modules, such as the ``MetricSupervisor`` to seamlessly gather average latency and PRR metrics.
 The latter should be configured in the same file that is also used to set up the access technology parameters.

-After creating the simulation files, they can be compiled, executed and debugged with ``ns3``.
+After creating the simulation files, they can be compiled, executed and debugged with ns3.

-Although fundamental, the aforementioned steps require the user to define non-trivial aspects and, most importantly, to work with different modules of the framework.
-Thus, to improve the tool usability, we have developed several applications aimed at showcasing the most important functionalities of ms-van3t.
-These applications, shortly described in the next sections, can be used as a baseline for developers, and exemplify the main features of ms-van3t.